-F. Risks related to the Tier 2 Notes and/or Senior Preferred MREL Eligible Notes
+F. Risks related to the Tier 2 Notes

-Enforcement events in relation to Tier 2 Notes and Senior Preferred MREL Eligible Notes are severely limited
+Enforcement events in relation to Tier 2 Notes are severely limited

-Enforcement events in respect of the Senior Preferred MREL Eligible Notes and Tier 2 Notes are set out in Condition 13.2 (Enforcement events relating to Senior Preferred MREL Eligible Notes and Tier 2 Notes) of the General Terms and Conditions.
-If an enforcement event in respect of a Senior Preferred MREL Eligible Note or a Tier 2 Note has occurred in accordance with Condition 13.2 (Enforcement events relating to Senior Preferred MREL Eligible Notes and Tier 2 Notes), any holder of such a Senior Preferred MREL Eligible Note or a Tier 2 Note may, to the extent permitted by applicable law, institute such steps, including the obtaining of a judgement against the Issuer for any amount due in respect of the relevant Senior Preferred MREL Eligible Note or Tier 2 Note, as it thinks desirable with a view to having the Issuer put into liquidation (in Finnish: selvitystila) (except for the purpose of a merger, reconstruction or amalgamation under which any continuing entity effectively assumes the entire obligations of the Issuer under the Notes) or have the Issuer declared bankrupt (in Finnish: konkurssi) but not otherwise and, consequently, if an enforcement event in respect of the Senior Preferred MREL Eligible Notes or Tier 2 Notes occurs pursuant to Condition 13.2 (Enforcement events relating to Senior Preferred MREL Eligible Notes and Tier 2 Notes), the Issuer shall only be required to make such payment after it has been declared bankrupt or put into liquidation.
+Enforcement events in respect of the Tier 2 Notes are set out in Condition 13.2 (Enforcement events relating to Tier 2 Notes) of the General Terms and Conditions.
+If an enforcement event in respect of a Tier 2 Note has occurred in accordance with Condition 13.2 (Enforcement events relating to Tier 2 Notes), any holder of such a Tier 2 Note may, to the extent permitted by applicable law, institute such steps, including the obtaining of a judgement against the Issuer for any amount due in respect of the relevant Tier 2 Note, as it thinks desirable with a view to having the Issuer put into liquidation (in Finnish: selvitystila) (except for the purpose of a merger, reconstruction or amalgamation under which any continuing entity effectively assumes the entire obligations of the Issuer under the Notes) or have the Issuer declared bankrupt (in Finnish: konkurssi) but not otherwise and, consequently, if an enforcement event in respect of the Tier 2 Notes occurs pursuant to Condition 13.2 (Enforcement events relating to Tier 2 Notes), the Issuer shall only be required to make such payment after it has been declared bankrupt or put into liquidation.